s-herrera/grammar-rules-extraction/README.md

 ```bash
 pip3 install -U -r requirements.txt
 ```
+This program was developed in a python 3.8 environment

 4. Run the app.

 ```python
 python3 -m streamlit run Extraction_App.py
 ```

-This program was developed in a python 3.8 environment.

 ## Contributing
 For any problem or suggestion, posting issues is welcome.